 The software programs Read & Write Gold and MathType are available to all members of the CWRU community to download for free at the Software Center.
 These two software programs are additionally available on all KSL computers.
 Simply sign onto a KSL computer with your Case network ID and passphrase, and then access Read & Write Gold from the desktop and Mathtype from the application Citrix Workspace.
 Read & Write Gold has the ability to read aloud text in documents, PDFs, and web pages.
 It also has a speech-to-text feature that turns spoken words into written words.
-Find more information about Read & Write Gold here, including a list of features and text-to-speech commands.
+For more information about Read & Write Gold, please see its list of features and of text-to-speech commands.
 MathType allows for the creation of mathematical notation for inclusion in desktop and web applications.
 It supports the math markup languages TeX, LaTeX, and MathML.

 To learn more about digital accessibility, see CWRU’s digital accessibility page, a collaborative effort by Teaching and Learning Technologies, Disability Resources, and University Marketing and Communications.

 Optical Character Recognition

 In order to work with some screen-reader software, documents must first be text-searchable.
 Optical Character Recognition (OCR) software, which is available on Adobe Acrobat Pro, can do this.
 All KSL computers have Adobe Acrobat Pro.
 On a KSL computer, sign into Adobe Acrobat with your Case network ID and password.
 To use OCR, go to the “enhance scans” function, and then select the document you would like to make text-searchable.
 For more information about using OCR on Adobe Acrobat, see the OCR Research Guide.